cameronmcewan/group-4-frontend/README.md

 2. PortfolioFactory.sol - a contract used to create new Portfolios and track existing Portfolios\
     + Address (Kovan): *0x46783Fc2f92AdC132F5DE2f4BDE4138e3Ed8673a*

+## Back-end repository
+The back-end repository containing the smart contracts can be found here: https://github.com/cameronmcewan/group-4-backend

 ## Contributors